 30.3 Access Control.

-Service Provider shall maintain controls to, prohibit third parties (other than its Service Providers or Representatives, who, pursuant to the terms of the Agreement, are permitted access) from accessing Requester Confidential Information.
-Science Exchange shall use authentication and authorization technologies for service, user and administrator level accounts in accordance with AICPA.
-Service Provider shall ensure procedures exist for prompt modification or termination of access or rights in response to organizational changes.
-Service Provider shall ensure procedures exist for provisioning accounts with privileged access rights (e.g., system administration privileges).
+Service Provider shall maintain controls to prohibit third parties (other than its Representatives, who, pursuant to the terms of the Agreement, are permitted access) from accessing Confidential Information.
+Service Provider shall use authentication and authorization technologies for service, user and administrator level accounts in accordance with AICPA.
+Service Provider shall ensure procedures exist for prompt modification or termination of access rights in response to any Service Provider organizational changes.
+Service Provider shall ensure procedures exist for the accounts with privileged access rights (e.g., system administration privileges).
 Service Provider shall periodically review the necessity of privileged access accounts.

 30.4 Physical Security.